kvietmeier/PowerShell/Profile/README.md

 ---

+My PowerShell Profile and include files.
-My PowerShell Profile.
-Broken up for simplicity.
-I have to work through a VPN so I have functions to set the correct info for Vagrant and git.
+I frequently have to work through a VPN so I have functions to set the correct info for Vagrant and git.

+DetectVPN.ps1
+LinuxFunctions.ps1
+Microsoft.PowerShell_profile.ps1
+Microsoft.VSCode_profile.ps1
+UserFunctions.ps1